tireddy2/draft-ohai-svcb-config/draft-pauly-ohai-svcb-config.md

 have the oblivious proxy check the properties of the target's TLS certificate or filter to only allow targets known and trusted by the proxy.

+Clients also need to ensure that they are not being targeted with unique key configurations that would reveal their identity.
+See {{security}} for more discussion.

+### Use with DNR {#dnr}

+The SvcParamKeys defined in this document also can be used with Discovery of Network-designated Resolvers (DNR) {{!DNR=draft-ietf-add-dnr}}.
+In this case, the oblivious configuration and path parameters can be included in DHCP and Router Advertisement messages.

+While DNR does not require the same kind of verification as DDR, clients still need to ensure that they are not being targeted with unique key configurations that would reveal their identity.
+See {{security}} for more discussion.

 ### Handling Oblivious DoH Configurations